-10. Re-evaluation applies only to theory papers and shall not be entertained for other components such as dissertations.
+10. Re-evaluation applies only to the theory papers and does not apply to the other components such as dissertations.

-11. An on-campus elective course is offered only if a minimum of ten students, or 40% of the students registered, whichever is higher, exercise their option for that course.
+11. An on-campus elective course is offered only if a minimum of ten students or 40% of the students registered, whichever is higher, exercise their option for that course.